-Loose teeth or tooth mobility, as it’s often known as, can be a cause of concern in adults.
+Loose teeth or tooth mobility, as it’s often known, can be a cause of concern in adults.
 In children, it’s considered quite normal though because milk teeth naturally become loose and fall off.
 They need to give way to stronger, permanent teeth.
 However, when permanent teeth start getting loose in the jaw, it’s time to consult your dentist in Glendale.
 Dr. Sahakyan at Smile Makeover of LA is an expert in dealing with tooth mobility issues.
 He’d advise you on the right treatment for the same.

 Why Do Adult Teeth Loosen Up?

 - Trauma caused to the tooth/teeth because of accidental injury or heavy fall